-YouTube Intros are there to catch attention and pique curiosity.
+Intros are there to catch attention and pique curiosity.
 If you make one, avoid sounding monotone, half-hearted, or lazy.
-That can make your intro boring — which is the last thing your intro should be.
+That can make your YouTube video intro boring — which is the last thing your YouTube video intro should be.
 No one really wants to watch a disinterested-looking YouTuber.

 Swear Words and Offensive Remarks

 If you spend enough time on the internet and social media, you should be aware by now that saying the wrong thing can get you ‘canceled’.
 You must avoid swearing words as much as possible, especially if your content is accessible to minors and kids.
 Of course, offensive remarks should be avoided, too.

 Do not include homophobic/transphobic comments, racial slurs, and sexual remarks on your YouTube or anywhere in your content.
 Aside from these comments putting you under fire with your audience, it also violates YouTube Community Guidelines.